kaitlynflynn/tributepage/README.md

 # tributepage
-Tribute page to my pugs.
+Tribute page to my two pugs, Comrade & Clementine.
+Follow them on their Instagram page to stay up to date with all their PNW Pug Adventures!

 ## Built With
 For this application I built this entirely with the following: